lamsfoundation/lams/lams_central/web/ckeditor/README.md

 removing the following line from the ckeditor.js:
 ,d.getAttribute("class")&&(b+='class\x3d"'+d.getAttribute("class")+'" ')
 (As in [https://code.lamsfoundation.org/fisheye/changelog/lams-github?cs=f8ccd872d79996df2a3d0e8485e2c95ccbef044b](https://code.lamsfoundation.org/fisheye/changelog/lams-github?cs=f8ccd872d79996df2a3d0e8485e2c95ccbef044b))
-For CKEditor 4.16.0 the code to remove is
+For CKEditor 4.16.2 the code to remove is
 b.getAttribute("class")&&(c=c.replace("\x3e",' class\x3d"'+b.getAttribute("class")+'"\x3e'));

+- (NOT REQUIRED ANYMORE AS OF CKEDITOR 4.16.2)
-- bootstrapTabs plugin.
+bootstrapTabs plugin.
 The "element.getAscendant"'s function that was specified on Double click and contextMenu listener methods were replaced with the following "return !( element instanceof CKEDITOR.dom.document ) && element.hasClass('bootstrap-tabs') ;".
 As otherwise it always false positively determined there is a tabs element in CKEditor canvas (due to LAMS header containing a tab).
-Modify plugins/bootstrapTabs/plugin.js
+Modify plugins/bootstrapTabs/dialogs/plugin.js
 or optimised ckeditor.js

 ```